Ronnie Burns (singer): Solo years

 In 1968, Burns appeared on Once Upon a Twilight, the pilot for a projected TV series starring The Twilights, he performed the Barry Gibb song 'In The Morning' with the group and comedian Mary Hardy, but plans for the series were scrapped after the sponsor withdrew support.
 Late that year, former pop star Johnny Young was writing "The Real Thing" as a ballad and intended to offer it to Burns.
 Young was practising it in a dressing room while TV pop show Uptight was being recorded.
 Meldrum happened to walk by and wanted it for his newly managed artist, Russell Morris (ex-Somebody's Image).
 Morris recorded it as his debut solo single with Meldrum's production turning it into a six-minute long psychedelic pop song – it became a national No. 1 hit in May 1969.

-"Smiley", Burns' biggest hit, reached number two on the Go-Set National Top 40 in February 1970.
+"Smiley", Burns's biggest hit, reached number two on the Go-Set National Top 40 in February 1970.
 It was also written by Young, who was later involved in television production (see Young Talent Time).
 Young revealed that the song was inspired by the experiences of fellow pop star, Rowe, whose music career ended in late 1967 when he was drafted into the Australian Army and he was sent to fight in the Vietnam War.
 It is one of the first Australian pop singles released in stereo and features a lavish orchestral and vocal arrangement by John Farrar (ex The Strangers) who went on to write and/or produce many hits for Olivia Newton-John.

 In the early 1970s, Burns had moved from pop to more adult contemporary music, he toured the club and cabaret circuit.
 Further Young-penned singles were "The Prophet" in January 1971 and "If I Die" in 1972.
 He appeared on variety TV shows including as a judge on Young Talent Time, where Maggie Burns was a choreographer.
-Burns' last single, "Brand New Number One" was released in 1980 on the Fable Records label.
+Burns's last single, "Brand New Number One" was released in 1980 on the Fable Records label.